Key takeaways:

 People without insurance coverage can still save on the full retail price through prescription discount programs like GoodRx.

 We sourced prescription insurance coverage from Managed Markets Insight and Technology, LLC™, a trademark of MMIT.
-Data reflect share of commercial and health exchange covered lives for the most common form and dosage of each medication.
+Data reflect the average share of commercial and health exchange covered lives with insurance coverage across all available forms and dosages of each medication.

 KFF.
 (2024).
 2024 employer health benefits survey.